sitespeedio/sitespeed.io/docs/_posts/2018-05-24-sitespeed.io-7.0.md

 A couple of weeks ago we released [Browsertime 3.0](/browsertime-3.0/) completely rewritten and now we are ready to push sitespeed.io 7.0 using the latest version of Browsertime.

 ## Most important things first: Breaking changes
+As a Docker user of sitespeed.io there shouldn't be any breaking changes upgrading from latest 6 version.

+If you don't use our Docker container (you should!) you need to use Firefox 61 (beta) to get the HAR from Firefox, since the new [HAR Export trigger](https://github.com/devtools-html/har-export-trigger) needs that version (the Docker container already contains 61).

-As a user of sitespeed.io there shouldn't be any breaking changes upgrading from latest 6 version.
-However: We upgraded to coming Firefox 61 in the Docker container and made Browsertime so much leaner so when you upgrade your timing metrics will probably decrease.
+One important thing: The upgrade to Firefox 61 in the Docker container and that we made Browsertime so much leaner and cleaner your timing metrics will possible decrease when you switch to 7.0.

-If you use custom made plugins that uses screenshots or the trace log from Chrome you should read [this](#breaking-changes-for-plugin-makers) since the behaviour how those are handled have changed.
+If you use custom made plugins that uses screenshots or the trace log from Chrome you should read [this](#breaking-changes-for-plugin-makers) since the behavior how those are handled have changed.

 ## New in 7.0
 Let me walk you through what's new.
-The most important thing is the new version of Browsertime that we are using.
+The most important thing is the new version of Browsertime.

 ### Browsertime 3
 In the new version we store metrics and data to disk between runs.
 That means screenshots/ tracelogs and other metrics are stored to disk immediately.
 This makes Browsertime use less memory when you do many runs.
 See [#308](https://github.com/sitespeedio/browsertime/issues/308) for a use case where that helps.

-The CPU usage is also decreased, mainly since we switched to the new version of Firefox.
+The CPU usage has also decreased, mainly since we switched to the new version of Firefox.
 Here's an example of when we deployed an early version of 3.0 on AWS.

 ![CPU usage]({{site.baseurl}}/img/bt-3.0/cpu-usage.png)
 {: .img-thumbnail-center}